Trucking

 • Contract requires Fairbanks-based jobs, comprehensive safety management system, vehicle and driver monitoring and hiring and training experienced drivers

-• Together, we are investing $30 million, including the purchase of 52 new, purpose-built trucks designed for safety, efficiency and low emissions
+• Together, we invested $30 million, including the purchase of 52 new, purpose-built trucks designed for safety, efficiency and low emissions

 Now Hiring

-The ore transportation plan will support between 100 and 200 good-paying jobs, including highly experienced truck drivers, mechanics and support personnel.
-Most of these jobs will be based in the Fairbanks area, with some equipment operator and support jobs based at the Manh Choh project site near Tok.
+Trucking specifically supports between 100 and 200 good-paying jobs, including highly experienced truck drivers, mechanics and support personnel.
+Most of these jobs are based in the Fairbanks area, with some equipment operator and support jobs based at the Manh Choh project site near Tok.

 With The Addition of Passing Lanes, The Roadways Will Be Safer for Everyone

-DOT&PF is planning improvements along the route including updating and adding up to 10 passing lanes, asphalt resurfacing, bridge replacements and other work.
+DOT&PF is planning and constructing improvements along the route including updating and adding passing lanes, asphalt resurfacing, bridge replacements and other work.
 With the addition of passing lanes, there will be a safe opportunity to pass approximately every 10-20 minutes.
 This is in addition to annual inspection and maintenance.

 Learn more at dot.alaska.gov.